graphql-java/graphql-java-page/documentation/batching.md

 ### A special case: Delayed DataLoaders

-In a previous code snippet we demonstrated one DataLoader depending on another DataLoader.
+In a previous code snippet, we demonstrated one DataLoader depending on another DataLoader.

 Another special case is a "delayed" DataLoader, where a DataLoader depends on a slow async task instead.
 For example, here are two DataFetchers from [a test example](https://github.com/graphql-java/graphql-java/blob/master/src/test/groovy/graphql/ChainedDataLoaderTest.groovy):